helrond/clbsj.org/_posts/2022-03-15-tributes-to-norman-gottwald.md

 category: news
 layout: news-item
 published: true
-title: Tributes to Norman K. Gottwald
+title: Remembering and Honoring Norman K. Gottwald
 description: >-
   We are so very sorry to share that pioneering Hebrew Bible scholar and CLBSJ co-founder Norman Gottwald passed away on Friday, March 11, 2022.